Use Of Machine Learning In Marketing: Saving Cost of Customer Acquisition

 There’s little doubt that the discipline of ML is growing by leaps and bounds.
 The machine learning market itself is poised to grow by US $11.16 billion during 2020-2024, progressing at a CAGR of almost 39% during the forecast period, according to this study.

 The benefits of using machine learning in marketing are more visible in enterprises that make high-velocity data-driven decisions.
-Specifically, ML is currently being used in content, customer servicing, and improving customers’ online experiences.
+Specifically, ML is currently being used in the content, customer servicing, and improving customers’ online experiences.
 So be it A/B testing of marketing campaigns, smart form flows or even A/B testing content such as email subject lines, a headline, or images, digital marketers can now avail of help from machine learning tools to decide what best connects with their audiences.

 Some of the common use cases where ML can be of use to personalize the experience for the customer are as follows: